getsentry/sentry-javascript/MIGRATION.md

 This will let you select which updates to run, and automatically update your code.
 Make sure to still review all code changes!

+## Deprecated `transactionContext` passed to `tracesSampler`

+Instead of an `transactionContext` being passed to the `tracesSampler` callback, the callback will directly receive `name` and `attributes` going forward.
+You can use these to make your sampling decisions, while `transactionContext` will be removed in v8.
+Note that the `attributes` are only the attributes at span creation time, and some attributes may only be set later during the span lifecycle (and thus not be available during sampling).

 ## Deprecate using `getClient()` to check if the SDK was initialized

 In v8, `getClient()` will stop returning `undefined` if `Sentry.init()` was not called.
 For cases where this may be used